 At the scale of cities, we are currently leading the industry in developing hybrid development typologies which combine multiple uses in 3D masterplans – increasing densification, reducing impact and improving the quality of life for working, living and relaxing.

 We believe sustainability is at the heart of delivering architectural excellence and ensuring the longevity of buildings.
 Our approach is focused on the key objectives of minimising the environmental impact of our buildings, maximising their flexibility, and designing healthy spaces that enhance occupant wellbeing.
 We work to help our clients create sustainable and agile buildings that meet their aspirations and will stand the test of time.

 We centre sustainability within our design processes through client briefing, conceptual analysis, regular design reviews throughout the project, and engagement with post-occupancy evaluation.
 We promote learning and communication within our studio to ensure all our teams are knowledgeable about the latest innovations in sustainable design, material technology and construction, as well as current and emerging legislation.

 Our approach to sustainability includes our own operations.
-We are ISO 14001 certified, and we have committed to ensuring our operations are carbon neutral from 2021
+We are ISO 14001 certified and operationally carbon neutral.

-As part of this process, we are working to reduce the levels of consumption and waste within our studio.
+Our carbon footprint is independently assessed and certified in accordance with the Carbon Footprint Standard.
+We are also working to reduce the levels of consumption and waste within our studio using the results of this annual assessment to set benchmarks and monitor progress.
 We also have a dedicated team looking after the wellbeing of our staff through a regular series of events and initiatives and maintaining our studio environment.

 We have a long history of leading on energy resourcefulness: our Barclaycard HQ in Northampton was one of the first BREEAM Excellent rated buildings in the UK, and the Harbourside building in Bristol used chilled beams, displacement ventilation and cooling from harbour water to regulate the building’s internal environment.